Elizabeth Morton: Television and film

 Heery's first TV role under the name Morton was playing Papagena in BBC sci-fi series The Tripods.
 As well as playing a regular in ITV series Jeeves and Wooster and Watching, she starred in BBC's Rockliffe's Folly, playing Hester Goswell, and was in seasons four and five of London's Burning, playing Helen Field.

 She guest starred in British TV series Spender, The Brothers McGregor, Brookside, Capital City, and Dear John.
 In 1988 she starred in Philip Ridley's film The Universe of Dermot Finn, which was officially selected for The Cannes Film Festival.
 In 1995, she starred in Gurinder Chadha's BBC film Rich Deceiver, playing Gabriella de Courtney.
 On PBS America, she played Miss Jessel in the film The Haunting of Helen Walker.
 She was in Tobe Hooper's Life Force, Franc Roddam's Lords of Discipline, and Alan Clark's Billy the Kid and The Green Baize Vampire.
 She appeared as herself in the Doctor Who 50th anniversary film, The Five(ish) Doctors Reboot.

-Stage and Audio
+Stage and audio

-She is a voice actor known for the film Faeries, starring Kate Winslet and her work with Big Finish audio drama.
+She is a voice actress best known for the film Faeries, starring Kate Winslet and her work with Big Finish audio drama.
 In 2016, she voiced Mary Westerna in Dracula, starring Mark Gatiss.
 In 2015, she voiced the role of Teldak in The Waters of Amsterdam, starring Peter Davison, and Stella Preston in The Avengers, the Lost Episodes.
 She was a member of Toby Robertson's company at Theatr Clwyd, alongside actors Ralph Fiennes and Nathaniel Parker.
 She was in the original casts of Howard Goodall's Girlfriends and The Hired Man.
-She played Linda in the second cast of Blood Brothers in the West End directed by Bill Kenwright.
+She played Linda in the second cast of Blood Brothers in the West End, directed by Bill Kenwright.